-The ^Z; request, kill-comment, removes the comment and white space preceding it from the current line.
-The deleted text is saved on the kill ring, accessible to Y. The text is saved in such a way that following ^Ks and other forward-killing requests merge properly with the deleted text.
+The 'X; request, set-comment-column, sets the comment column in the current buffer at the horizontal position where the cursor is currently located.
+With a positive numeric argument, sets the comment column at the column number specified.
+See ESC; below for additional information.
+The 2; request, kill-comment, removes the comment and white space preceding it from the current line.
+The deleted text is saved on the kill ring, accessible to Y. The text is saved in such a way that following ^{Ks} and other forward-killing requests merge properly with the deleted text.